-• Recommended hitch tongue load is 110 lbs (50 kgs) for trailer weights below 2,650 lbs (1,200 kgs) and 143-154 lbs (65-70 kgs) for trailer weights above 2,650 lbs (1,200 kgs).
-However, it must not exceed 200 lbs (90 kgs).

-• For trailer weights between 2,650-3,300 lbs (1,200-1,500 kgs) a top speed of 50 mph (80 km/h) should never be exceeded.

-• Engine and transmission are subject to increased loads.
+- Recommended hitch tongue load is 110 lbs (50 kgs) for trailer weights below 2,650 lbs (1,200 kgs) and 143-154 lbs (65-70 kgs) for trailer weights above 2,650 lbs (1,200 kgs).
+However, it must not exceed 200 lbs (90 kgs). - For trailer weights between 2,650-3,300 lbs (1,200-1,500 kgs) a top speed of 50 mph (80 km/h) should never be exceeded. - Engine and transmission are subject to increased loads.
 Therefore, engine coolant temperature should be closely watched when driving in hot climate or hilly terrain.
-Use lower gear and turn off air conditioner if temperature gauge pointer enters the red range.
+Use lower gear and turn off air conditioner if temperature gauge pointer enters the red range. - Avoid overload and other abusive operation. - Hauling a trailer affects handling, durability and economy.

-- Avoid overload and other abusive operation. - Hauling a trailer affects handling, durability and economy.
-Trailer air dam (Volvo accessory) will improve mileage. - It is necessary to balance trailer brakes with the towing vehicle brakes to provide a safe stop (check and observe State regulations). - More frequent vehicle maintenance is required. - Remove the ball and drawbar assembly when the hitch is not being used. - Increase tire pressure to recommended full-load pressure See section "Wheels and Tires"
+- It is necessary to balance trailer brakes with the towing vehicle brakes to provide a safe stop (check and observe State regulations). - More frequent vehicle maintenance is required. - Remove the ball and drawbar assembly when the hitch is not being used. - Increase tire pressure to recommended full-load pressure.
+See section 'Wheels and Tires."